15 Colorful Facts About Georgia O’Keeffe

-Georgia O’Keeffe’s enchanting floral still lifes are now a deeply ingrained part of American culture—so much so that they often eclipse her other colorful accomplishments.
-For a more complete portrait of the artist, who was born 130 years ago today, brush up on these 15 little-known facts about her.
+Georgia O’Keeffe’s enchanting floral still life paintings are now a deeply ingrained part of American culture—so much so that they often eclipse her other colorful accomplishments.
+For a more complete portrait of the artist, who was born on November 15, 1887, brush up on these 15 little-known facts about her.

 Though Georgia O'Keeffe is most famous for her lovingly rendered close-ups of flowers—like Black Iris and Oriental Poppies—these make up just about 200 of her 2000-plus paintings.
 The rest primarily depict landscapes, leaves, rocks, shells, and bones.

 For decades, critics assumed that O'Keeffe's flowers were intended as homages—or at the very least, allusions—to the female form.
 But in 1943, she insisted that they had it all wrong, saying, “Well—I made you take time to look at what I saw and when you took time to really notice my flowers you hung all your own associations with flowers on my flower and you write about my flower as if I think and see what you think and see of the flower—and I don’t.”
 So there.

 O'Keeffe was actually born on a Wisconsin dairy farm.
 She'd go on to live in Chicago; New York City; New York’s Lake George; Charlottesville, Virginia; and Amarillo, Texas.
 She first visited New Mexico in 1917, and as she grew older, her trips there became more and more frequent.
 Following the death of her husband in 1946, she moved to New Mexico permanently.

 In an interview with C-SPAN, Carolyn Kastner, former curator of the Georgia O'Keeffe Museum in Santa Fe, New Mexico, explained how the artist customized her car for this use: "She would remove the driver's seat.
 Then she would unbolt the passenger car, turn it around to face the back seat.
 Then she would lay the canvas on the back seat as an easel and paint inside her Model-A Ford."

 Painting inside the car allowed O'Keeffe to stay out of the unrelenting desert sun, where she painted many of her later works.
 The Model-A also provided a barrier from the bees that would gather as the day wore on.